threerings/monotouch-bindings/Applifier/README.md

 Building
 ========

-Run `make' in the binding directory to build Facebook.dll.
+Run `make' in the binding directory to build Applifier.dll.

 Sample
 ======

 TODO

+There is some incomplete sample code in the sample directory for reference.

 License
 =======